 Recovery periods are a foundational component of effective prescribed grazing, especially in California's diverse and often drought-prone landscapes and highly variable inter- and intra-annual rainfall and climatic conditions.
 A Recovery Period is the time allotted for grazed vegetation to regrow and restore its vigor before being grazed again.
-Inadequate recovery time can result in overgrazing, reduced plant health, soil erosion, and diminished forage production over time.
+Inadequate recovery time can result in overgrazing, reduced plant health, soil erosion, and diminished forage production over time (also see Box 1: Continuous and Prescribed Grazing, below).

-In California’s Mediterranean climate—characterized by cool, wet winters and hot, dry summers—timing is especially critical (Bartolome et al. 2002).
+In California’s Mediterranean climate—characterized by cool, wet winters and hot, dry summers—timing is especially critical (Bartolome et al. 2006).
 The growing season typically occurs in late winter through spring, making this the optimal period for forage recovery.
 According to the Natural Resources Conservation Service (NRCS), allowing plants to recover during the active growing season is essential for maintaining healthy root systems and ensuring sustainable forage yields (NRCS 2017).
 Native perennial grasses, such as Stipa pulchra (purple needlegrass), require longer recovery periods than non-native annual grasses due to their slower regrowth rates.
 Several factors should be considered when designing recovery periods:

 Forage species: Rangelands with various species will require different recovery time.
 For instance, perennials need more time to recover than fast-growing annuals.